 The main gathering place for Amsterdam's Dutch Reformed community, this church was built for rich Protestants to a 1620 design by Hendrick de Keyser.
 The nave is the largest in the Netherlands and is covered by a wooden barrel vault.
 The huge main organ dates from 1686, with panels decorated with instruments and biblical scenes.
 Rembrandt (1606–69), who died bankrupt at nearby Rozengracht, was buried in a pauper's grave somewhere in the church.
 Its bell tower can be climbed.

-Free 30-minute lunchtime concerts take place at 1pm Friday from May to September.
+Look out for free 30-minute lunchtime concerts in the summer months.
 Year-round, carillon recitals are held from noon to 1pm on Tuesday; the best place to listen is from the nearby Bloemgracht.
 The bells also chime mechanically every 15 minutes.